 Skip to main content

-Mother Basilea reported about it (original sound, from a BBC/ZDF report from 1963):
+Mother Basilea reported about it(original sound, from a BBC/ZDF report from 1963):

-Go ye into all the world ...
+Into all the world

 continue to Kanaan centers →

-Klara Schlink (later mother Basilea)
+Klara Schlink (later Mother Basilea)

 Erika Madauss (later Mother Martyria)